 An urn filled with roses, lilac and trailing stems of ivy would be suitable for a traditional home.

-Line arrangements are slim upright designs and are use a minimum amount of materials.
+Line arrangements are slim upright designs with a minimum amount of materials.

 Round arrangements are circular – they are often used for a table arrangement.